 In the simplest instance, to implement mobile first experiences you need to shift the mindset in your business to actually being mobile first.
-That way everything that is implemented therein actually delivers on that promise.
+That way everything that’s implemented therein actually delivers on that promise.

-Subsequently, you can then look at what technology needs implementing to help build experiences for mobile, what UX principles you will follow that will result in a successful eCommerce experience, and also, how you create and present your content that will engage mobile visitors first and foremost.
+Subsequently, you can then look at what technology needs implementing to help build experiences for mobile, what UX principles you’ll follow that will result in a successful eCommerce experience, and also, how you create and present your content that will engage mobile visitors first and foremost.

 When it comes to building a technology stack that can deliver mobile first experiences, Amplience can help.
 Our Headless Experience Management whitepaper is a good place to learn more about the technology that can deliver the eCommerce and mobile experiences demanded of you now and in the future.